thereturn932/Gordionian/README.md

 ### How GordionianTV works
 <br />

-- First genres for the next production is selected
+- First a voting starts for selecting genres for the next production.

-- Then, an acceptance phase starts and continues for 3 three days.
+- When genre voting ends, an acceptance phase starts and continues for 3 three days.
 At the end of this phase if selected genres are rejected a new voting opens.

 - After, genre voting ends a new time period starts for movie makers to make a short movie about current genre.